Risk assessments (COVID-19)

 - SSOW Checklist - (Originally sent in April)

 Your SSOW checklist for building controls will need to be revisited in preparation for September reopening.
 Regular building checks should be in place and with issues such as water safety, instructions according to your water based COSHH assessment and government guidance should be followed.
-For specialist subjects i.e. science labs, CLEAPPS guidance is available
+For specialist subjects i.e. science labs, CLEAPPS guidance is available.
+Further advice on the use of Hydro-pools is now available.

 - Risk Assessment template - (Originally issued in May/June)

-You original risk assessment for limited opening will need to be reviewed to take into account the wider opening in September at your school, seeking competent advice where needs arise.
-You should follow current Government and DfE guidance, which may be subject to change before September
+Your original risk assessment for limited opening will need to be reviewed to take into account the wider opening in September at your school, seeking competent advice where needs arise.
+You should follow current Government and DfE guidance, which may be subject to change, and review your current risk assessment accordingly.

 Previously webinars were offered to assist schools in Risk Assessment methodology and risk scoring.
-If there are enough schools wishing to partake in an exercise before September reopening, suitable webinars can be arranged.
+If there are enough schools wishing to partake in an exercise can be arranged.
 Please email the Children's Service inbox to register your interest firstname.lastname@example.org

 Health and Safety Advice should be sought from your competent person on completing your risk assessment.
 For schools accessing the Plymouth City Council HSW services please email email@example.com and firstname.lastname@example.org to see seek advice from the team

 For those schools using the risk assessment panel and our maintained schools we will deliver a set of reassurance visits to check that risk assessment measures are in place.
-These will be scheduled in October.
-Areas for improvement and good practise will be shared
+Areas for improvement and good practise will be shared.
+These visits will be considered alongside any visits by the HSE, Ofsted or enforcement officers to schools and are also an opportunity to engage with the HSW team on any concerns or questions Heads may have

 What is the HSE visit about?

-- The HSE have said that they will be doing spot checks on schools to check their COVID arrangements, a copy of the HSE bulletin can be found here
+- The HSE have said that they will be doing spot checks on schools to check their COVID arrangements.

 - They will make contact with you, possibly via telephone in the first instance, then arrange a visit time and ask to see a copy of your risk assessment